Amo-Addai/data-algo/README.md

 ## Programming Languages

-Some of the programming languages (ordered in-terms of total skill-level) included:
+Some of the programming languages (mostly ordered in-terms of total skill-level) included:

 - Python
 - Javascript